-6.1 ACADEMIC FRESH START
+6.1.
+ACADEMIC FRESH START

-Students may, at the time of their application for admission to Grayson College, file for Academic Fresh Start in the Admissions and Records Office.
+Students may, at the time of their application for admission to Grayson College, file for Academic Fresh Start in the Office of Admissions and Records.
 All academic course credits or course grades earned exactly ten or more years prior to the starting date of the semester in which the applicant seeks to enroll will not be considered in the calculation of the grade point average.

 - 1. A student will forfeit the use of all credits earned prior to enrollment under the Academic Fresh Start Policy.
 Courses taken prior to this time will not be used in the calculations of the student's grade point average. - 2.
 The student's record will be inscribed with the notation "Academic Fresh Start Granted (date)."
-Transcript will display qualified courses under Fresh Start section. - 3.
+Transcript will display qualified courses under the Fresh Start section. - 3.
 Policies concerning Academic Fresh Start are applicable only to Grayson College.
 They do not pertain to financial aid history or accumulated award limits.
 Other colleges may not recognize the reprieve. - 4.
-To request Academic Fresh Start, a student must submit a completed application for admission, a written petition for Academic Fresh Start, complete a Fresh Start Application and all transcripts or prior college or university work to the Admissions and Records Office prior to the beginning of the semester of application.
+Even though Academic Fresh Start may be granted, all previously attempted hours will be calculated in the student's Financial Aid cumulative pace, which could lead to an unsatisfactory SAP status. - 5.
+To request Academic Fresh Start, a student must submit a completed application for admission, a written petition for Academic Fresh Start, complete a Fresh Start Application and all transcripts or prior college or university work to the Office of Admissions and Records prior to the beginning of the semester of application.